Clayton Homes: Operations

 Clayton Homes produces homes under the brand names of Buccaneer Homes, Cavalier Homes, Clayton Homes, Crest Homes, Giles Industries, Golden West Homes, Karsten Company, Marlette Homes, Norris Homes, Schult Homes, and Southern Energy Homes.
 Clayton Homes also owns retail brands Oakwood Homes, TruValue Homes and Luv Homes.
 In 2016, Clayton acquired G&I Homes, a family-run company based in New York.

 As of 2019, Clayton Homes has 40 home building facilities and more than 350 retail outlets located across the United States.
 At these facilities, retail locations and distribution centers, the company employs 16,000 people.
 Clayton Homes produces about 50,000 homes per year at its facilities, which is about half of the industry's total.
 The off-site built home is then transported to its final location in sections to be assembled on a foundation.
-Clayton Homes has taken a number of sustainability measures at it facilities including preventing 200 short ton of waste from going to a landfill from its facility in Bean Station, Tennessee, in 2020 by recycling metal, cardboard, wire, and plastic.
+Clayton Homes has taken a number of sustainability measures at its facilities including preventing 200 short ton of waste from going to a landfill from its facility in Bean Station, Tennessee, in 2020 by recycling metal, cardboard, wire, and plastic.
 The Bean Station facility also saved 40,000 USgal of water annually – a 50% reduction – through implementation of water conservation upgrades.